Guavalines/rails-yelp-mvp/README.md

 # YELP MVP
-### This is a two-model Rails app where users can create restaurants (name, address) that other users can review (rating, and review)
+### This is a two-model Rails app where users can create restaurants (name, address) that other users can review/rate

 #### Features:
 - Adding validations